Top Hiking Spots in the Hudson Valley

 Manitoga: The Russel Wright Center (Garrison) 584 Rte.
 9D, Garrison.
 845-424-3812;

 For a variety of unique and interesting hikes, visit the home of Russel Wright, American home-furnishings design.
 Hike over 4 miles of paths through a 75-acre designed landscape with links to the Appalachian Trail.
 Each path was built to illuminate the beauty of nature and create an adventure through the forest.
 All of the paths were designed to go in one direction, and all begin at Mary’s Meadow, named for Wright’s wife.
-Enjoy a picnic while hiking (carry in-carry out) and pets are welcome if they are kept on a leash.
+Enjoy a picnic while hiking (carry in-carry out).
+No pets are allowed.

 The Cary Institute, 2801 Sharon Turnpike (Route 44), Millbrook.
 845-677-5343;

 The Cary Institute’s hiking trails immerse visitors in a range of ecosystems, from old fields and upland forests to wetlands.
 It’s the perfect place to let your children explore their natural habitat and learn about the ecosystems around them.
 For older kids, try identifying the types of trees you pass or the species of birds you hear or see.
 The Cary Institute offers several trails: Cary Pines Trail, Wappinger Creek Trail, EdVenture Trail and Sedge Meadow Trail.
+Trails are open April 1-October 1 from sunrise to sunset.
+Internal roadway gates are open from 8:30am-7pm.
 Visitors may also tour the Internal Road System by car, bicycle or foot.
+Part of the Lowlands Loop (about 1/2 a mile from our campus entrance off Route 82) will remain closed to vehicles.
+The road was washed out during a storm.
+Pedestrians are still welcome.
+Please use the footbridge for walking, biking, and strollers.

 Bear Mountain State Park, Rte.
 9W, Bear Mountain.
 845-786-2701;